SequentMicrosystems/8mosfet-arduino/README.md

 # 8mosfet-arduino
 Easy to use Arduino Library for 8-MOSFET Card

-In order to use the [8-Mosfet](https://sequentmicrosystems.com/product/raspberry-pi-mosfets-stackable-hat/) card with Arduino  UNO or NANO, TEENSY, FEATHER or ESP32 boards you need a [Raspberry Pi Replacement Cad](https://sequentmicrosystems.com/product/raspberry-pi-replacement-card/) and this library.
+To use the [8-Mosfet](https://sequentmicrosystems.com/product/raspberry-pi-mosfets-stackable-hat/) card with Arduino  UNO or NANO, TEENSY, FEATHER or ESP32 boards you need a [Raspberry Pi Replacement Cad](https://sequentmicrosystems.com/product/raspberry-pi-replacement-card/) and this library.

 ## Install

-To download. click the DOWNLOAD ZIP button, rename the uncompressed folder to "SM_8mosfet" and copy to the libraries sub-directory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a Windows PC or "Home > arduino > libraries" on Linux PC).
+To download click the DOWNLOAD ZIP button, rename the uncompressed folder to "SM_8mosfet" and copy to the libraries subdirectory of your sketchbook directory ("This PC > Documents > Arduino > libraries" for a Windows PC or "Home > arduino > libraries" on Linux PC).
 Now launch the Arduino environment.
 If you open the Sketch > Import Library menu, you should see SM_8mosfet inside.
 The library will be compiled with sketches that use it.

 ## Usage